Godwin-T/KnowlEdge/README.md

 4.  **Verify Installation:**
     Confirm that the Docker container is running correctly and accessible as expected.

-5.  **Prerequisites**
+**Prerequisites:**

-    Docker installed on your machine.
+   1. Docker installed on your machine.
-    An OpenAI API key obtained from OpenAI.
+   2. An OpenAI API key obtained from OpenAI.

-**Notes**
+**Notes:**

-    Replace <tag-name> with your desired Docker image tag name.
+   1. Replace <tag-name> with your desired Docker image tag name.
-    Ensure your OpenAI API key is securely stored and passed to the Docker container as shown above.
+   2. Ensure your OpenAI API key is securely stored and passed to the Docker container as shown above.